bsdpot/pot-book/docs/Network.md

 ```
 The `auto` keyword will automatically select an available address in the internal virtual network. `auto` is the default value, in this example it can be omitted.

-Commands like `pot info -p mypot` will show exactly which address has been assigned to the `pot`, while `potnet show` will show an overview ot the assigned IP addresses of your internal network.
+Commands like `pot info -p mypot` will show exactly which address has been assigned to the `pot`, while `potnet show` will show an overview of the assigned IP addresses of your internal network.

-If it's preferrable to assign a specific IP address to the `pot`, it's possible to use:
+If preferable, it's possible to assign a specific IP address to the `pot`:
 ```console
 # pot create -p mypot2 -t single -b 11.3 -N public-bridge -i 10.192.0.10
 ```